-Apply to be a Volunteer Jr Naturalist with the Nature Day Camp program!
+Volunteer as a Jr Naturalist with the Nature Day Camp program!

-Applying is easy - simply fill out the application and get it back to us between February 25 and May 31, 2019 - the earlier we receive it, the better!
-We offer spots on a first-come, first-served basis.
+Applying is easy - simply fill out the application and get it back to us by May 31, 2020 - the earlier we receive it, the better!
+Registration begins on February 24, 2020 and we offer spots on a first-come, first-served basis.
 (Information on how to get your application to us is ON the application!)

 TEENS MUST APPLY FIRST, AND WHEN ACCEPTED,